a sampling of larger and site-specific projects

 Slipping Back (1993)

 A solo performed by Appel at two train stations and the airport as part of the Transit Dances project

 A multi-section work using movement, vocalizing, recorded music, and spoken text, for the 16 members of the Mimi Fortunae Dance Theatre, a modern/historical dance company (Brno, Czech Republic).

 A piece using movement, recorded music, and spoken text, for 9 dance students at the University of Southern Mississippi (Hattiesburg, MS).

 A work (in progress) for 9 dancers, comprised of three sections—each using a different approach to charge the Judson Church performance space (New York, NY).

 The World is Spinning (and so are we) (2014)

-A 55-minute work for 5 dancers filled with many short pieces of varying lengths, made for an unusual older SoHo gallery space, where the audience was seated in the center and the performance unfolded in and through the outskirts all around them (New York, NY).
+A 55-minute work for 5 dancers filled with many short pieces of varying lengths, made for an unusual older SoHo gallery space, where the audience was seated in the center and the performance unfolded in and through the outskirts all around and above them (New York, NY).

 Featuring two dancers, one actor (reader), and books galore!
 A 60-minute performance consisting of four different approximately 15-minute-long sets, with breaks in between each.
 It was created for/took place in a wonderful used bookstore, where the audience—a mix of intentional spectators and random customers—came and went as they chose (Brooklyn, NY).